 You must apply to the college before registering for classes.
-To begin taking classes at Minnesota West, you must first be admitted, take the college assessment test, complete orientation, and register for classes.
+To begin taking classes at Minnesota West, you must first be admitted, take the college assessment test, and finally participate in an advising & registration session during which you will register for classes.

 Lack of English skills will not be a barrier to admission and participation.

 Apply by choosing the type of admission that best describes you:

 - General Student Admission for applicants who have not previously attended colleges or universities.